-The Xavier University Police Department (XUPD) is committed to the safety of the campus community and collaborates with many community partners to maintain a high level of preparedness and effective response.
-The XUPD works closely with departments from within Xavier University, the City of Cincinnati, and the City of Norwood to share information, solve problems, and continued collaboration.
+The Xavier University Police Department (XUPD) is committed to the safety of the entire campus community and collaborates with many community partners to maintain a high level of preparedness, training, and effective professional response.
+The XUPD works closely with departments from within Xavier University, the City of Cincinnati, and the City of Norwood to share information, solve problems, and continue the effective collaboration.
 Prevention is the most effective solution to minimize crime.
 We must ensure our community members and property are secure and protected by a responsible, vigilant and caring population of engaged people who report suspicious and unlawful behavior immediately to XUPD.
 We welcome your assistance contributing to safer campuses by getting involved.
 Together we maintain Xavier University as a safe place for everyone.

-The 2008 amendments to the Higher Education Opportunity Act require the Annual Security and Fire Safety Report also contains fire prevention policies and information about fire safety equipment present in on- campus housing.
-Additionally, the report includes statistics for all fire events that occurred in campus residence halls during the calendar years from 2018-20.
+The 2008 amendments to the Higher Education Opportunity Act require the Annual Security and Fire Safety Report also contains fire prevention policies and information about fire safety equipment present in on-campus housing.
+Additionally, the report includes statistics for all fire events that occurred in campus residence halls during the calendar years from 2019-2021.

-2020 began with the emerging global pandemic caused by COVID-19.
-Tri-Health, our campus Health & Wellness partner, was fundamental to Xavier University's preparations and response to the challenges of operating an institute of higher education in the midst of a global pandemic.
-This partnership yielded a dedicated task force, which has met daily since January 2020, to plan and coordinate Xavier University operations focusing on the health and safety of students, faculty, and staff continuing through 2021-22.
-A complete summary of the institution's response may be found online at our COVID-19 Resource Center link.
+The year 2021 continued transitioning COVID-19 from a global pandemic to an endemic environment due to the continued presence of virus variants.
+The sustained partnership with Tri-Health remains fundamental to Xavier University's preparations and response to health and wellness challenges present in an institute of the higher education environment.
 Please familiarize yourself with the Annual Security and Fire Safety Report.
-I am certain you will be impressed with the extensive safety and security services available to members of the Xavier University community.
-For more information about the programs and policies outlined in the report, or to request a paper copy, call 513-745-3401 or email fullera@xavier.edu.
+I am confident you will be impressed with the extensive safety and security services available to members of the Xavier University community.
+For more information about the programs and policies outlined in the attached report, or to request a digital copy, contact 513-745-3401 or email fullera@xavier.edu.